jhu-ip/cs220-f25/syllabus.md

 hurt you too badly.
 Additionally, Gradescope will allow multiple submission attempts; we will simply grade the last one.
-So it's a good idea to develop your program incrementally, and turn in a fully-compiling (if only partially complete) version every day or so.
+So it's a good idea to develop your program incrementally, and turn in a fully-compiling (even if only partially complete) version every day or so.

 Deadline exceptions can only be made by an instructor (not TAs/CAs), and will only be considered in the circumstances outside the control of the